 Any field of empirical inquiry is faced with cases of scientific misconduct at some point, either in the form of fabrication, falsification, or plagiarism (FFP).
-Psychology faced Stapel; medical sciences faced Poldermans and Macchiarini; life sciences faced Voignet; physical sciences faced Schön — these are just a few examples of research misconduct cases in the last decade.
+Psychology faced Diederik Stapel; medical sciences faced Don Poldermans and Paolo Macchiarini; life sciences faced Voignet; physics faced Jan-Hendrik Schön — these are just a few examples of research misconduct cases in the last decade.
 Overall, an estimated 2% of all scholars admit to having falsified or fabricated research results at least once during their career (Fanelli 2009), which due to its self-report nature is likely to be an underestimate of the true rate of misconduct.
 The detection rate of data fabrication is likely to be even lower; for example, among several hundreds of thousands of researchers working in the United States and the Netherlands, only around a dozen cases become public each year.
 At best, this suggests a detection rate below 1% among those 2% who admit to fabricating or falsifying data — the tip of a seemingly much larger iceberg.

-In order to stifle attempts at data fabrication, improved detection of fabricated data is considered to deter such behavior.
+Improved detection of fabricated data is considered to deter the use of data fabrication.
 Deterrence theory (e.g., Hobbes 1651) states that improved detection of undesirable behaviors decreases the expected utility of said behaviors, ultimately leading to fewer people to engage in it.
 Detection techniques have developed differently for fabrication, falsification, and plagiarism.
 Plagiarism scanners have been around the longest (e.g., Parker and Hamblen 1989) and are widely implemented not only at journals but also in the evaluation of student theses (e.g., with commercial services such as Turnitin).
-Various tools have been developed to detect image manuipulation and some of these tools have been implemented at biomedical journals to screen for fabricated- or falsified images.
-For example, the Journal of Cell Biology and the EMBO journal scan each submitted image for potential image manipulation (The Journal of Cell Biology 2015a; editors 2017), which supposedly increases the risk of detecting (blatant) image manipulation.
+Various tools have been developed to detect image manipulation and some of these tools have been implemented at biomedical journals to screen for fabricated- or falsified images.
+For example, the Journal of Cell Biology and the EMBO journal scan each submitted image for potential image manipulation (The Journal of Cell Biology 2015a; editors 2017).
 Recently developed algorithms even allow automated scanning of images for such manipulations (Koppers, Wormer, and Ickstadt 2016).
-The application of such tools can also help researchers systematically evaluate research articles in order to estimate the extent to which image manipulation occurs in the literature (4% of all papers are estimated to contain manipulated images; Bik, Casadevall, and Fang 2016) and to study factors that predict image manipulation (Fanelli et al. 2018).
+The application of such tools can also help researchers systematically evaluate research articles in order to estimate the prevalence of image manipulation in the literature (4% of all papers are estimated to contain manipulated images; Bik, Casadevall, and Fang 2016) and to study factors that predict image manipulation (Fanelli et al. 2018).

 Methods to detect fabrication of quantitative data are often based on a mix of psychology theory and statistics theory.
 Because humans are notoriously bad at understanding and estimating randomness (Haldane 1948; Tversky and Kahneman 1974, 1971; Nickerson 2000; Wagenaar 1972), they might create fabricated data that fail to follow the fundamentally probabilistic nature of genuine data.
 Whether the data and outcomes of analyses based on these data are in line with the (at least partly probabilistic) processes that are assumed to underlie them, may indicate deviations from the reported protocol, potentially even